liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 ## What's next?
 Wanting a parent component to override the styles of a child component turns out to be a common issue in the community.
 Thankfully a new `:external` keyword has been proposed to ease the pain.
 I recommend reading the [proposal](https://github.com/css-modules/css-modules/issues/147) for some interesting discussions on the topic.
-In the mean time, always go for the simplest solution, and know that your old friend specificity is always there for you.
+In the mean time, always go for the simplest solution, and know that your friend specificity is always there for you.

 _Have you had this problem?
 How did you solve it?
 Let us know your thoughts in the comments!_